 The goal of using somatic therapy skills is to increase awareness of how our bodies work with our mind and emotions to process our life experiences.
 The simplest example we’re familiar with is the tendency to tighten the muscles in various parts of our bodies when we’re experiencing intense emotions.
 By becoming aware of how all of our senses work together, we can learn to deepen our understanding of our behaviors.
 Then, if desired, we can begin to work toward changing our perspectives and/or responses to different life situations.

-I have two years of professional level training in the Hakomi Method of Mindful Somatic Psychology.
+I have over two years of professional level training in the Hakomi Method of Mindful Somatic Psychology.

 Grief & Loss